Bright Spring Seasonal Color: The Ultimate Guide

 Sometimes people explore seasonal analysis and they end up with a palette they “hate”.
 There are a few reasons why this can happen…

-3. You may prefer to use color differently.
+- You may prefer to use color differently.
 Sometimes people prefer when people notice the color before they notice them.
 It creates a kind of “style armor”.
 If you look at the images of Emilia Clark (Summer) below we can see that both are beautiful outfits but one is in her palette and harmonizes, and the other draws you to the color first.
 If you prefer this method of dressing, I still encourage you to learn your seasonal color type because it will help you hit some of your color qualities and you can generally avoid colors that truly make you look sickly.
-I sometimes dress in this manner, but I’ve learned for my own skin tone and color qualities to avoid saturated, warm colors that make me look like death (haha, I am not a bright spring like your vibrant goddesses!)

 Being a Bright Spring means embracing your warm, vibrant, and radiant natural coloring.
 Your coloring is captivating and energetic, and when you wear your colors you shine.